-In July 2016, we held our 7th annual peace camp with 76 youth participants from Rwanda, the Democratic Republic of Congo, and Canada (First Baptist/Toronto).
+In Aug 2017, we held our 8th annual peace camp with youth participants from Rwanda, Democratic Republic of Congo, Uganda, Burundi, Tanzania, and Canada.

 The peace camp experience is designed to help youth discover their personal value and dignity through God’s love, to treat others with compassion and respect, and take personal responsibility to act for change in their communities.
 We focus on skills development in critical thinking, creativity, peer counselling, and social enterprise, to transform trauma and conflict and promote a healthy, thriving life for all.
 Throughout the year, we follow up with associated peace clubs and provide other training and events, including the 10,000 Dreams Challenge to encourage youth social enterprise.

 WANNA GO TO PEACE CAMP?
 Are you a youth between the ages of 16-25 living in the Great Lakes Region of Africa?
 Limited scholarships are available.
-Apply today: peace camp flier 2017
+Contact us today!

 You can send more youth to peace camp for a life changing experience.
 Help train and encourage these amazing youth catalysts for peace and development.
 Learn more

 So, What Do We Do at Peace Camp?

 We believe that at the heart of all learning is experience.
 Peace Camp is designed accordingly.
 Learning takes place in small groups and through interactive methods such as role play and mapping, games, sports, art, dance, song and drama, to encourage creative expression, critical thinking and dialogue.

 Camp participants receive fun, hands-on skills training in: conflict transformation and peer mediation; media and communications; art therapy; mental health and trauma counselling; and social entrepreneurship.